Protect your privacy, rights and freedoms

 You can cancel your credit card, you can change your password, but you can't change your name and date of birth every time one of those swines get hacked, and you certainly can't replace your face.

-You can test it yourself next time when someone snatches your bag on the train.
+You can test it yourself next time when someone snatches your bag.
 Even if that person's face is clearly recorded by CCTV cameras, nobody will be found.
-Especially if the perpetrator is one of the precious "disadvantaged".
 Police will find nobody.
 Absolutely.
 Nobody.
 But just you try to do anything in protest against the abuse of our rights and civil liberties, and the police will immediately find who you are and where you live.

 The primary reason why the state wants our biometric data is for surveillance and control, not for the wellbeing of individual citizens.